htw-imi-showtime/showtime-website/content/ws21/master/m3-intelligentes-bilanzkreismanagement/future.md

 During the first user interview and the final test we were able to collect and capture different suggestions and ideas that could be implemented in the future to make the application even more valuable.

 #### More graphs and external data sources
-Implementing more graphs allows the user to consider even more data into the decision making.
+Implementing more graphs allows the user to consider even more data into the decision-making.
 Since our application can be seen as a first framework, adding more data (i.e. price data) is an easy way to add more value to it.
 Adding additional and possibly external data sources to include more detailed information about different influencing factors for the prediction and for the user's decision like weather and market spot price.

 #### Deeper file management